-- 1. After the SCRTD Board grants a hearing for reduction or recision of an assessment before a Hearing Officer, the Hearing Officer shall set the matter for hearing.
-The SCRTD Staff shall notify the petitioner in writing by personal delivery or by depositing the notice in the U.S. Mail directed to the petitioner at the address given in the petition or directed to the latest available address of the petitioner.
+- 1. After the SCRTD Board grants a hearing for reduction or recision of an assessment before a Hearing Officer, the Hearing Officer shall set the matter for hearing and shall notify the petitioner and the SCRTD staff in writing by personal delivery or by depositing the notice in the U.S. Mail directed to the petitioner at the address given in the petition or directed to the latest available address of the petitioner, and to the District addressed to the Planning Department, 5th floor, RTD, 425 South Main Street, Los Angeles, California 90013.
 The notice shall designate the date, time and place of the hearing.
-It shall also state that the Hearing Officer shall hear all of the following. - (a) The petition for exclusion or reduction. - (b) All evidence or proofs that may be introduced by or on behalf of the petitioners. - (c) All objections to the petition that may be presented in writing by any person, including the district. - (d) All evidence or proofs that may be introduced in support of objections to the petition.
+It shall also state that the hearing officer shall hear all of the following: - (a) The petition for exclusion or reduction. - (b) All evidence or proofs that may be introduced by or on behalf of the petitioners. - (c) All objections to the petition that may be presented in writing by any person, including the district. - (d) All evidence or proofs that may be introduced in support of objections to the petition.
 (Pursuant to PUC 33002.11) - 2.
 Pursuant to PUC Section 33002.10, the notice stating the time and place of the hearing shall be published prior to the time fixed for the hearing pursuant to Section 6066 of the Government Code.
 Notice shall also be mailed at least 30 days prior to the hearing to all owners of real property within the boundaries of the benefit district whose names and addresses appear on the last equalized assessment roll or are otherwise known to the Board of Supervisors of the County of Los Angeles or to the District.
-Pursuant to PUC Section 33002.12, the expenses of giving the notice as described above shall be paid by the persons filing the petition. - 3.
-Multiple petitions meeting the criteria of Section 4.7.1 above which have been processed as a group at the staff conference may be heard by a Hearing Officer at a single hearing.
-In such cases, only one \$1,000 deposit will be required, the cost of which may be shared by all petitioners.
-A single hearing notice shall be sent.
-Where petitions do not meet the criteria, a separate deposit must be provided and separate notice must be given.
+Pursuant to PUC Section 33002.12, the expenses of giving the notice as described above shall be paid by the persons filing the petition.